 Who Are we?

 A lifelong film lover, Dan Hudak has worked extensively as a film critic in print, radio and television.
 He has provided film reviews and commentary for WPLG-TV (ABC) Miami-Ft.
-Lauderdale, ESPN 760 AM West Palm Beach, The Sid Rosenberg Show, WFTL 850 AM South Florida, WLRN FM (NPR) South Florida, and WPSL 1590 AM in Port St. Lucie, Florida.
-Online and in print he has contributed to ABCNews.com, the Baltimore Sun, Chicago Tribune, Christian Science Monitor, CNN.com, indieWIRE.com, New Orleans Times-Picayune, Newsday, Orlando Sentinel, San Francisco Examiner and the South Florida Sun-Sentinel.
+Lauderdale, ABCNews.com, the Baltimore Sun, Chicago Tribune, Christian Science Monitor, CNN.com, indieWIRE.com, New Orleans Times-Picayune, Newsday, Orlando Sentinel, San Francisco Examiner and the South Florida Sun-Sentinel.

-Dan’s film reviews are syndicated throughout the country, including Florida Weekly, Folio Weekly and Orlando Weekly in his home state of Florida.
-He is the owner of Hudak On Hollywood, Inc. His popular “Hudak On Hollywood” presentations are given throughout Florida, and on occasion you can convince him to host a screening and lead a Q&A afterward.
+He is the owner of Hudak On Hollywood, Inc., and his popular “Hudak On Hollywood” lectures are given throughout Florida and Colorado.
 He is the former chairman of the Florida Film Critics Circle and a member of the Southeastern Film Critics Association.
 He studied Film History and Criticism at Bard College and the University of Miami, where he received his M.A. in Film Studies.
 To give Dan a piece of your mind, e-mail him at firstname.lastname@example.org.